iluwatar/java-design-patterns/feature-toggle/README.md

 * Ability to maintain multiple version releases of a feature
 * 'Hidden' deployment, releasing a feature in code for designated testing but not publicly making it available

-## Known Uses
+## Real-World Applications of Feature Toggle Pattern in Java

-* Web development platforms use feature toggles to gradually roll out new features to users to ensure stability.
+* Many web development platforms utilize the Feature Toggle design pattern to gradually roll out new features to users, ensuring stability and effective dynamic feature management.
 * Enterprise applications use feature toggles to enable or disable features during runtime to cater to different market needs.

 ## Benefits and Trade-offs of Feature Toggle Pattern